learn-co-curriculum/fewpjs-oo-classes-working-in-collaboration/README.md

 	}
 }

-// a new Author instance will be given a _books property class Author {
+// a new Author instance will now be given a _books property class Author {
 	constructor(firstName, lastName) {
 		this.firstName = firstName;